Why Kyrgyzstan?

 Along the 'Silk Road'

-Kyrgyzstan is a blend of a long-forgotten communist past, Islam, and a nomadic lifestyle in harmony with its astonishing nature.
-Across its land, mostly covered by majestic mountains, once passed the most famous ancient intercontinental 'highway' – the Silk Road.
-During our journey, you'll touch upon the age-old traditions of Kyrgyz herders and feel the warm hospitality of the local people.
-You won't miss out on acquiring unique Kyrgyz souvenirs and witnessing an authentic folklore show.
+Kyrgyzstan is a blend of a long-forgotten communist past, Islam, and a nomadic life in harmony with stunning nature.
+Through its territory, most of which is occupied by majestic mountains, once ran the most famous ancient intercontinental 'highway' – the Silk Road.
+During our journey, you will get a taste of the ancient traditions of Kyrgyz shepherds and feel the warm hospitality of the local people.
+You won't miss out on acquiring unique Kyrgyz souvenirs and will witness an authentic folk show.

 Lakes and Mountains

-The main characters of this journey will be several glacial, freshwater, and salty lakes, one of which is the second-largest mountain lake in the world after Titicaca.
-The imposing high mountain passes, which you'll cross on foot, on horseback, and by car, will also command respect.
-In the Switzerland of Central Asia, as Kyrgyzstan is sometimes called due to its terrain, you will visit the capital, whose name means Mountain that Brings Happiness, and a ghost town; the Fairy Tale Canyon and a pasture that translates to Carpet; the Seven Bulls Rocks and the Maiden's Braids waterfall.
-And who knows, maybe you will invent an even more romantic name for this thrilling adventure.
+The main characters in this journey will be several glacial, freshwater, and salt lakes, one of which is the second largest mountain lake in the world after Titicaca.
+The high mountain passes, which you will cross on foot, horseback, and by car, are truly awe-inspiring.
+In the Switzerland of Central Asia, as Kyrgyzstan is sometimes called due to its terrain, you will visit the capital, whose name means Mountain that Brings Happiness, and a ghost town; the Fairy Tale Canyon and a pasture called Carpet in translation; the Seven Bulls rocks and the Maiden's Braids waterfall.
+And who knows, you might even come up with an even more romantic name for this exhilarating adventure.

 FAQ